What is the current situation?

 Women who are pregnant or who are planning to become pregnant, should defer travel to areas with active local transmission of Zika virus .

-As of 13 July, WHO reported that microcephaly and other central nervous system (CNS) malformations potentially associated with Zika virus infection or suggestive of congenital infection had been reported by 13 countries or territories, including three countries with only imported cases.
-A total of 11 countries had reported evidence of person-to-person transmission of Zika virus, probably via a sexual route.
+WHO also reported that microcephaly and other central nervous system (CNS) malformations potentially associated with Zika virus infection or suggestive of congenital infection had been reported by 17 countries or territories, including 4 non-endemic countries where the mother acquired the infection overseas.
+At least 11 countries have reported evidence of non mosquito-borne transmission of Zika virus, probably via a sexual route.

 What is Zika virus infection?